EmeraldCHEN/JavaScript-Closures-I/README.md

 In JavaScript, a function always has access to the context in which it was created.
 This is called closure.

+Global variable VS Local variable

-JavaScript variables can belong to the local or global scope.
+- JavaScript variables can belong to the local or global scope.

+- In a web page, global variables belong to the window object.

+- Global variables can be used (and changed) by all scripts in the page (and in the window).

+- A local variable can only be used inside the function where it is defined.
+It is hidden from other functions and other scripting code.

-Global variables can be made local (private) with closures.
+- Global variables can be made local (private) with closures.

 Variable Lifetime